lpm vs Overmind

 lpm treats each project as a group of services with its own sidebar entry, so you can run Claude Code against one project's running web + worker while Codex hits another — every agent's output visible at once in separate panes, with no tab juggling and no port collisions between projects.

-Install lpm, convert your Procfile lines into a small YAML, and every service shows up as its own live pane — in the app or the CLI. tmux runs under the hood so sessions persist; you never have to touch it.
+Install lpm, convert your Procfile lines into a small per-project config, and every service shows up as its own live pane in the desktop app.
+Sessions persist across app and terminal restarts — nothing to attach to.
 Free and open source on GitHub.

 Download for macOS